 - Let your child decide for himself.
 It’s difficult when you feel you know the “right” answer, but it’s more important to let your child figure it out (with your support, if he’s willing).

-Ultimately, you can’t be there to influence every decision for your child (nor should you want to), but here are two ways you can help your child make the right decision on his own:
+Ultimately, you can’t be there to influence every decision for your child (nor should you want to), but here are two ways you can help your child make the right decision on her own:

 Despite your best efforts to be the “perfect parent” who raises the “perfect child,” it’s impossible.
 We are all human, and we all make mistakes.
 So, even if you do everything “right,” and you raise your kids according to plan, there will be missteps along the way.
 Allowing for opportunities for forgiveness, understanding and connection (for both you and your child) is a wonderful foundation for growth.